Undergraduate Certificate Program Admissions Requirements

-- A High School Self-Certification form confirming that you have earned a standard or advanced high school diploma or its equivalent.
-Please note: You will first need to claim your Liberty Account.
+- A High School Self-Certification form (login required) may be accepted if official high school transcripts are submitted within first 12 credit hours in program.* Please note: You will first need to claim your Liberty Account.

 If you are an International Applicant…